jgerminario/upstarter/README.md

   * **Istanbul**: Backend test coverage
   * **Android Store and Apple Store**: Deployment (in progress)
   * **Local storage**: For optimizing frontend experience

-Please submit any feedback or suggestions in the issues of this repository.
-Onwards and upwards!